Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-paas/Plugin Management.md

 sidebar_position: 7
 ---

-In the NetBox Cloud Pilot, the `Plugins Store` is your central hub for managing plugins.
+In the NetBox PaaS, the `Plugins Store` is your central hub for managing plugins.

 <div style={{
     display:'flex',